MRdNk/Soundy/README.md

 Soundy
 ======

-A simply library using the Audio API
+A very simply library using the Audio API (currently only available in Chrome)

-Currently baked into an expres app to get play with the API and load files without XSS issues.
+Currently baked into an expressjs (nodejs) app to load files etc...

 Actually implementation file in /public/javascripts/index.js